caringbridge/caringbridge.github.io/_posts/2014-06-12-how-we-roll.markdown

 }
 {% endhighlight %}

-Instead of having separate `tag` and `comment` tables, as you might have in MySQL, the tags and comments are stored in the same record as the blog post itself.
+Instead of having separate `tag` and `comment` tables (plus a join table for the many-to-many tag-to-post relation), as you might have in MySQL, the tags and comments are stored in the same record as the blog post itself.
 This way, you can avoid expensive joins and fetch everything you need to display a blog post with a single, simple query.